Automorphism Groups of Endomorphisms of $\mathbb{P}^1 (\bar{\mathbb{F}}_p)$: Realizability

 The paper by de Faria-Hutz \cite{Hutz15} gives examples of maps with exact automorphism group $\Gamma$.
 We first try reducing

 The resultant is $-2^{12} \cdot 3^4$, so the reduced map $f_p$ is degree 5 for all $p > 3$.

-This gives us maps for every $p > 3$ with automorphism group containing $\Gamma_p,$ but we need to check for extra automorphisms.
-The classification of Beauville \cite{beauville} tells us that all the finite subgroups of $\PGL_2(\bar{\FF}_p)$ strictly containing $S_4$ are $p$-irregular, so any extra automorphism implies the existence of an automorphism of order $p$.
-Equation \eqref{degtest} says that if a degree $n$ map of $\PP^1(\bar{\FF}_p)$ has an automorphism of order $p$, then $n \equiv -1, 0, 1 \mod p$.
-Put differently, unless $p$ is a prime divisor of $n$, $n+1$, or $n - 1$, the map has a $p$-regular automorphism group.
+This gives us maps for every $p > 3$ with automorphism group containing $\Gamma_p$, but we need to check for extra automorphisms.
+Suppose $f$ has an extra automorphism.
+By the classification of subgroups (see the Appendix), all the finite subgroups of $\PGL_2(\bar{\FF}_p)$ strictly containing $S_4$ are $p$-irregular, so any extra automorphism implies the existence of an automorphism of order $p$.
+Then by Equation \eqref{degtest_primepower}, we know $\deg f \equiv 0, 1 \pmod p$, so $p \leq \deg f + 1= 6$.
 So we have exactly $\Gamma_p$ except possibly when $p = 5$.
 In that case, we need to try another $f$ since $f_5(z) = z^5$ has automorphism group $\PGL_2(\FF_5) \neq \Gamma_5$.

 To account for the case $p = 5$, we try another choice,